srepmub/tacovr/README.md

 ![Screenshot](elec.png)

--testing movement of platforms with weaker stepper motors - works -testing rotation with weaker stepper motor - works -need to improve attachment to base, as it got a bit loose from testing -add slip ring and route powern cable through base -make video showing automatic movement
+-testing movement of platforms with weaker stepper motors - works

+-testing rotation with weaker stepper motor - works

+-need to improve attachment to base, as it got a bit loose from testing

+-add slip ring and route powern cable through base

+-make video showing automatic movement

--when new brackets arrive, replace motors with geared ones -make one platform follow leg using pixy2
+-when new brackets arrive, replace motors with geared ones

+-make one platform follow leg using pixy2

 -install second pixy2 using i2c protocol

 -follow one leg at a time

--make video showing walking/turning in several directions :-) -profit! oh wait, did I just put everything on github
+-make video showing walking/turning in several directions :-)

+-profit! oh wait, did I just put everything on github
-*Note: this requires extra infento parts, not listed above!!*